passionate-software-engineer/personal-finance-manager/README.md

 - Check if application passes gradle build task
 - Check if application starts with PostgreSQL database
 - Check if swagger is working
-- Run application and test it manually :
+- Run application and test it manually:
   - Register user
   - Login with registered user
   - Add account, category, transaction and filter